Realizing a sustainable vision requires a holistic approach

 Keith: I agree with Albert, we need to ensure that we keep revisiting and refreshing the vision, even the 2030 vision.
 This isn’t something that you can just write once, so in many ways I’d like to see more of an approach of updating the vision.
 You can’t just make a vision 15 years ahead and hope that it stays consistent.
 We really need to keep evaluating it and giving it that continual refreshment every few years.
 This is across all sectors and industries, you keep the stability of the target but at the same time you accept that technology changes and you have to move with it.

 We have seen this with Dubai, with the sudden rush towards renewables which have become half the price of using oil.
 These developments make you take that sidestep.
 Some items within the 2030 vision are very high level when looking at renewables and similar concepts, but the details on implementation are not clear.
 The issue then is the UPC pushing strongly and other government groups trying to catch up.
 How do they catch up?
+Well they haven’t got time to keep looking at new standards and ideas, so how do we mandate this process so that it is easier for these authorities once a year to evaluate, rather than every day.
+This keeps the vision fresh, and ensures that we move together in the same direction.
+I think we may need a bit more work on bringing this vision back into reality.

 We also need to look at mandating more areas which are implemented.
 Some of the largest problems we face on projects is the “do I have to do that?” mentality.
 The “is it optional?
 Can I get away with a cheaper material?
 Do I have to have solar power in?”
 Any thing to reduce the initial investment, but when 90% of the cost is in actually running the building, it leaves the operator in a very difficult position.
 The challenge is trying to get this message across that some aspects are mandatory without being draconian.
 It can be a very difficult balance.